 Cooking Matters is a partnership of Solid Ground, the national anti-hunger organization Share Our Strength, and the No Kid Hungry Campaign.

 Marra Farm Giving Garden

-Since 1986, Solid Ground has cultivated a 3/4-acre Giving Garden on historic urban farmland at Marra Farm in the South Park neighborhood.
-Each year, community members, volunteers and staff grow thousands of pounds of fresh, organic produce there.
+Since 1996, Solid Ground has cultivated a 3/4-acre Giving Garden on historic urban farmland at Marra Farm in the South Park neighborhood.
+Each year, community members, volunteers, and staff grow thousands of pounds of fresh, organic produce there.
 All the produce grown stays in the South Park community, nourishing residents via food banks, meal programs, health clinics, and other organizations.

-We host vibrant gardening, nutrition and environmental education programs for young people including hands on field trips that engage the senses.
-We prioritize offering these opportunities to schools and organizations who serve a high percentage of students living on low incomes and are proud to be able to do so free of charge for these groups.
+We host vibrant gardening, nutrition, and environmental education programs for young people, including hands-on field trips that engage the senses.
+We prioritize scheduling schools and organizations that serve a high percentage of students living on low incomes for these opportunities, and we’re proud to be able to offer them free of charge for these groups.

-Solid Ground partners with elementary schools, after school programs, and community centers to engage students in interactive cooking, nutrition and gardening lessons.
-We work in communities and schools disproportionally impacted by the inequities of our current food system, engaging students in conversations around food security, food justice, and the farm to table system.
+Solid Ground partners with elementary schools, afterschool programs, and community centers to engage students in interactive cooking, nutrition, and gardening lessons.
+We work in communities and schools disproportionately impacted by the inequities of our current food system, engaging students in conversations around food security, food justice, and the farm-to-table system.
 We recognize that no one is too young to become an advocate, so we intentionally create opportunities for learning and developing a sense of ownership of the food system.

 Our lessons aim to foster positive experiences around food and nutrition, providing space for students to directly see, touch, and taste nutritious foods as they prepare recipes together.
 To further engage families in this work, we host Family Market Night events for elementary school students and their families to learn about the food system together.